smithy-lang/smithy/designs/defaults-and-model-evolution.md

 1. Introduces a `@default` trait
 2. Introduces a `@clientOptional` trait
 3. Removes the `@box` trait
-4. Removes the `Primitive*` shapes from the prelude
+4. Deprecates the `Primitive*` shapes from the prelude
 5. Make the optionality of a structure completely controlled by members rather than the shape targeted by a member